danialrami/catalog-generate-assets/README.md

 # Audio Assets Generator

-Generate album artwork and Spotify Canvas animations from your audio files.
+Generate album artwork and Spotify Canvas animations from audio files.
 This tool automatically creates:

 1. Album artwork based on spectrograms and unique identicons
-2. Spotify Canvas animations with glitch effects
+2. Spotify Canvas animations with glitch effects (adapted from [this repo](https://github.com/danialrami/canvas-generator_spotify) for better automation)
-3. A catalog ID system for tracking your audio files
+3. A catalog ID system for tracking audio files

 ## Features